Underneath, there are thoughts you don't say out loud.

 And here’s a step most people don’t talk about: learning to be attracted to relationships that reflect your worth.
 It’s not just about attracting safe people, but feeling drawn to them.

-Healing from trauma often means rewiring your nervous system to recognize that safety, consistency, and respect aren’t boring—they’re the foundation of real connection.
+Healing from trauma often means learning to recognize that safety, consistency, and respect aren’t boring, they’re the foundation of real connection.

 At KataVita Coaching, we help you rewrite these patterns, rebuild confidence, and create the foundation for relationships that honor your true self.